 During the Meiji era, the Japanese government tightened the regulations they’d placed on the Ainu, leading to policies that forced assimilation and stripped many pockets of Ainu of their language, rituals and cultural continuity.
 It’s estimated that over 100,000 Japanese citizens are unaware of their Ainu ancestry as a result.

-While the Ainu will likely never recover from these policies, those that have stayed close their cultural heritage are now making efforts to preserve the Ainu culture that remains and spread that knowledge to Ainu youth and the greater Japanese population.
-One active testament to these activities is the Kawamura Kaneto Ainu Memorial Museum, which is in the heart of Hokkaido’s second largest city.
+While the Ainu will likely never recover from these policies, those that have stayed close to their cultural heritage are now making efforts to preserve the Ainu culture that remains and spread that knowledge to Ainu youth and the greater Japanese population.
+One testament to these activities is the Kawamura Kaneto Ainu Memorial Museum, which is in the heart of Hokkaido’s second largest city.

 Ainu Daisetsuzan Mountain Worship

-It’s clear to even those with a superficial knowledge of Ainu history, that the Ainu have a great respect for nature and the beautiful landscapes of Hokkaido and Northern Honshu where they have long resided.
-One of their rituals includes Ainu women adopting and raising a bear cubs for two years before the cub is ritually sacrificed, a practice that shows their great respect for bears, which they worship as gods.
+It’s clear to even those with a superficial knowledge of Ainu history, that the Ainu have great respect for nature and the beautiful landscapes of Hokkaido and Northern Honshu where they have long resided.
+One of their rituals includes Ainu women adopting and raising a bear cub for two years before the cub is ritually sacrificed, a practice that shows their great respect for bears, which they worship as gods.

 Visitors to the Asahikawa and Higashikawa region can easily access Mt.
 Daisetsuzan, which is less than two hours by bus from Asahikawa Station.
 In the winter months you can enjoy skiing, snowboarding, snowshoeing and backcountry skiing excursions.
 In the summer and fall months Daisetsuzan becomes an incredibly popular trekking spot for locals.
 During a visit you can develop a new appreciation for the Ainu worship of their native lands with a deeper knowledge and understanding of Hokkaido indigenous history.